ispeters/async_scope/asyncscope.md

 alternatives: `wrap()`, `attach()`

-## `async_scope`
+## `async_scope_token`

 This is a concept that is satisfied by types that support nesting senders within themselves.
 It is primarily useful for constraining the arguments to `spawn()` and `spawn_future()` to give useful error messages for invalid invocations.

-Since concepts don't support existential quantifiers and thus can't express "type `T` is an `async_scope` if there exists a sender, `s`, for which `t.nest(s)` is valid", the `async_scope` concept must be parameterized on both the type of the scope and the type of some particular sender and thus describes whether *this* scope type is an `async_scope` in combination with *this* sender type.
+Since concepts don't support existential quantifiers and thus can't express "type `T` is an `async_scope_token` if there exists a sender, `s`, for which `t.nest(s)` is valid", the `async_scope_token` concept must be parameterized on both the type of the token and the type of some particular sender and thus describes whether *this* token type is an `async_scope_token` in combination with *this* sender type.
 Given this limitation, perhaps the name should convey something about the fact that it is checking the relationship between two types rather than checking something about the scope's type alone.
 Nothing satisfying comes to mind.

 alternatives: don't name it and leave it as _`exposition-only`_